-The threat to the human workforce is real and it may sound radical but you may have to redesign your office to accommodate robots.
+The threat to the human workforce is real and it may sound radical but you may have to rethink your approach to commercial design and office interiors to accommodate robots.

 In 2016, the Bank of England claimed that up to 15 million jobs in Britain could be at risk in the future thanks to the rise of automation, artificial intelligence, cognitive technology and robots.
 Two of the biggest employment sectors set to be affected include service and administration but it’s not just entry levels jobs that are at risk.
 The Bank of England went on to say managers, directors and senior officials are also in the robot replacement line – roles that are traditionally desk bound in conventional office set ups.